 Senator Steve Saland (R,C Poughkeepsie), responded today to Governor Spitzer's 2007 State of the State Address.
 "The 2007 State of the State Address marks the beginning of a new year and a new administration and I am encouraged that the Governor and I share some similar views for the future of New York State including property tax relief, investment in education, health care reform, job creation and overall government reform" said Senator Saland.

 The Ichabod Crane Central School has been recognized by the U.S. Environmental Protection Agency as an ENERGY STAR Leader based on its demonstration of significant improvement in energy efficiency.
 The Ichabod Crane district is one of five New York districts that have been awarded the prestigious U.S. Environmental Protection Agency’s ENERGY STAR® Leader Award and is one of 46 private and public sector organizations nationwide to achieve this status.

 Members of the East Chatham Fire Co. recognized Senator Saland for a $50,000 grant he secured to assist in the purchase of a new fire truck.
 The fire department used the funding to purchase a 1,000 gallon pumper tanker, equipped with a high powered deluge gun, Jaws of Life extrication tools and will seat six firefighters.

 "On behalf of the East Chatham Fire Co., I'd like to thank Senator Saland for his help in making the purchase of the tanker possible," said Fire Chief Alan Besterman.

-The Dutchess County Sheriff's Office will soon be providing fatal vision goggles and training equipment for DWI education to school districts throughout the county, thanks to a grant secured from Senator Steve Saland (R,C Poughkeepsie).
+The Columbia County Sheriff's Office will soon be providing fatal vision goggles and training equipment for DWI education to school districts throughout the county, thanks to a grant secured from Senator Steve Saland (R,C Poughkeepsie).